Seatis/my-teaching-materials/java-oo/3-abstracts-and-interfaces/workshop/Workshop02.md

+#Workshop 2 - Reservations
-#Create a `Reservation` object by implementing all the features as required by the Interface.
+Create a `Reservation` object by implementing all the features as required by the Interface.
 It should go into a package library name `com.greenfox.bx`.

 ```java
 //package ??? should set this